MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-quickstart.md

 ## Next steps

-In this tutorial, you created a simple bot by using the Bot Application template and the Bot Builder SDK for .NET and verified the bot's functionality by using the Bot Framework Emulator.
+In this quickstart, you created a simple bot by using the Bot Application template and the Bot Builder SDK for .NET and verified the bot's functionality by using the Bot Framework Emulator.

-Next, learn about the key concepts of bot programming.
+Next, learn about the key concepts of the Bot Builder SDK for .NET.

 > [!div class="nextstepaction"]
 > [Key concepts in the Bot Builder SDK for .NET](bot-builder-dotnet-concepts.md)